NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Related Works

-To train the deep networks mentioned above, it requires high quality real datasets with a large amount of clean and noisy image pairs, which is hard and tedious to construct in practice.
-Hence, the problem of synthesizing realistic image noise has also been studied extensively.
+To train the deep networks mentioned above, it requires high quality real datasets with a huge amount of clean and noisy image pairs, which is hard and tedious to construct in practice.
+Hence, the problem of synthesizing realistic image noise has also been extensively studied.
 To approximate real noise, multiple types of synthetic noise are explored in previous work, such as Gaussian-Poisson~\cite{foi2008practical,liu2014practical}, in-camera process simulation~\cite{liu2008automatic,guo2018toward}, Gaussian Mixture Model~(GMM)~\cite{zhu2016noise} and GAN-generated noises~\cite{chen2018image} and so on.
 It has been shown that networks properly trained from the synthetic data can generalize well to real data~\cite{zhou2019awgn,brooks2019unprocessing,PDRID}.
-Different from all the aforementioned works that focus on the noise modeling, our method studies subspace basis generation and improves noise reduction by the projection.
+Different from all the aforementioned works that focus on noise modeling , our method study subspace basis generation and improve noise reduction by projection.